TechGrounds-Cloud8/cloud8-QuincyTjia/08_Project_01/Design Document.md

 The next step to take is to deploy an EC2 webserver in VPC 1, so I had to figure out how to do it.
 I managed after some research how to deploy an EC2 instance with an AMI.
 The next step is to tweak it a little bit better with the right AMI (type etc. for this project).
 For now I will deploy the webserver and management server in the same AZ.

+12-07-2022: The next step to do is to add a user data script, so that on deployment the webserver will be automatically installed.
+I had to figure out how to add that.
+It took me quite a long time to make the right code for it.
+It turned out I still didn't quite know how OOP worked.

+# Security Groups

+The next step to do is to make the security groups for the webserver VPC.
+That went quite well and was done quickly.
+The next step to do is to make the NACL for the webserver VPC.